 This course is an introduction to microorganisms and their importance.
 Principles of structure and function, metabolic diversity, taxonomy, environmental microbiology, bioremediation, and infectious diseases of bacteria are discussed.
 Basic laboratory techniques covered include: microscopy; staining, culturing, isolation, and identification of bacteria; isolation and identification of normal flora; identification of unknown bacteria; antibiotic resistance; metabolic tests; clinical and commercial testing protocols; and detection and counting of bacteria in environmental samples (foods, water, soils).
 (Prerequisites: (BIOL-206 and BIOL-216) or BIOL-201 or BIOL-202 or BIOG-240 or equivalent courses.)
 Lab 3 (Fall, Spring, Summer).

 Biology of Plants

 This course will focus on aspects of plant anatomy and diversity and their impact on plant physiology.
 Adaptations to the environment and biotechnological approaches to unraveling the physiology of plants will be explored.
 A feature of this course will be discussion groups on plant topics from the popular scientific literature- e.g. Biofuels, Bioengineered Plants.
 The laboratory classes will follow the lectures closely, to give an opportunity to examine the structure and physiology of different plant genera.
 (Prerequisites: (BIOL-101 and BIOL-102 and BIOL-103 and BIOL-104) or (BIOL-121 and BIOL-122) or (BIOL-123 and BIOL-124 and BIOL-125 and BIOL-126) or equivalent courses.)
 Lab 3 (Fall).

 This course investigates the historical framework of evolutionary biology and the meaning/nature of evidence pertinent to biological evolution.
 Topics will include: earth history, the evolution of proteins and the genetic code, molecular evolution, neutral theory vs. selection, genetic variation, natural selection, migration, mutation, genetic drift, fitness, population dynamics and genetics, speciation, systematics and classification systems, molecular phylogenetics, the evolution of eukaryotic organisms, behavioral evolution, historical biogeography, and human evolution and variation.
 (Prerequisites: (BIOL-101 and BIOL-102 and BIOL-103 and BIOL-104) or (BIOL-121 and BIOL-122) or (BIOL-123 and BIOL-124 and BIOL-125 and BIOL-126) or equivalent courses.)
 Lecture 3 (Fall).

-Plants, Medicine, and Technology
+Plants, Medicine and Technology

 Plants have played a significant role in the shaping of our world.
 This course will explore the utilization of plants for foods, fuels, materials, medicine, novel genetic information, and social aspects of different cultures.
 All cultures depend on about fifteen plant species, most of which have been changed by plant improvement methods to enhance human benefits.
 This course will explore these changes in important crops, plant constituents used in medicine, and the technology used to produce important plant-produced medicines.
 (Prerequisite: BIOL-201 or BIOL-202 or BIOL-206 or BIOG-240 or equivalent course.)
 Lecture 4 (Spring).

 This course presents the microbiology of foods.
 Topics include microbial food spoilage, foodborne pathogens, food preservation techniques, and environmental parameters found in foods important in the survival of food spoilage microbes and foodborne pathogens.
 The lab will include exercises on isolating heterotrophs from all kinds of food, isolation of fungi from various foods, and the survival of various pathogens in food and beverages.
 (Prerequisites: BIOL-204 or equivalent course.)
 Lab 3 (Spring).

 Microbiology of Wastewater

 This is an advanced course in the microbiology of wastewater treatment, solids treatment, and the generation and maintenance of drinking water.
 Topics include activated sludge processes, clarification processes, disinfection processes, trickling filters, rotating biological contactors, waste stabilization ponds, sludge microbiology, anaerobic digestion of biosolids, microbial aspects of drinking water and drinking water distribution systems, and public health aspects of wastewater and biosolids disposal on land and in marine systems.
 (Prerequisites: BIOL-204 or equivalent course.)
 Lecture 3 (Spring).

 Biology of Cancer

 This course is an introduction to virology with specific emphasis on the molecular mechanisms of virus infection of eukaryotic cells and virus-cell interactions.
 Virus structure, genetics, the infectious cycle, replication strategies, pathogenesis, persistence, effects on host macromolecular synthesis, viral oncogenesis, viral vectors, emerging viral diseases, and strategies to protect against and combat viral infection will be discussed.
 (Prerequisites: BIOL-201 or BIOL-302 or BIOG-240 or equivalent course.)
 Lecture 3 (Fall).

 In this course aspects of plant biotechnology will be investigated.
 Areas of concentration will include: tissue culture, genetic transformation of plant cells, regeneration of transgenic plants, and the construction and characterization of transgenic plants for food production, experimental biology investigations, and novel product(development.
 The laboratory will provide experiences to complement(the lecture information in plant cell culture and experiences in the use of Agrobacterium as the gene shuttle to introduce novel genetic information into plants.
 (Prerequisites: BIOL-204 and BIOL-321 and BIOL-327 or equivalent courses.)
 Lab 3 (Fall).

 Plant Molecular Biology

 The course will introduce molecular biology concepts and encourage the application of these concepts to the particular plant gene being studied.
 This upper-level elective course has a strong laboratory element.
 Small groups will study different plant genes during the semester.
 The laboratory element will be a self-paced group project to amplify, clone, sequence, and examine the expression profiles of plant genes.
 Gene databases such as TAIR and NCBI, as well as sequence analysis software, will be used throughout the course.
 The groups will be guided to make week-by-week project plans, to troubleshoot problems, and record results in laboratory notebooks.
 In addition, weekly results and progress will be shared via an interactive wiki.
 (Prerequisites: (BIOL-206 and BIOL-216) or BIOL-201 or BIOL-202 or BIOG-240 or equivalent courses.)
 Lab 3 (Spring).

 This course focuses on the bacterial and host (human, insect, plant, animals and fungi) mechanisms used in interactions with hosts during both pathogenesis and symbiosis.
 We will explore molecular, microbiome and genomic levels, drawing on the disciplines of genomics, biochemistry, molecular biology and cell biology.
 Several of the agonistic and antagonistic interactions will illustrate broader principles and contribute to our fundamental understanding of biological processes.
 The results of these interactions have a strong impact on biological productivity, and so are also ever increasing important in human health.
 An emphasis will be on the roles of molecules and cell structures in determining the outcome of an interaction.
 Course is intended to allow students to develop knowledge of host-bacterial interactions at the molecular to organismal level, with an emphasis on several model symbiotic- and patho-systems.
 Knowledge about bacterial mechanisms use to associate with host organisms and the different strategies bacteria employ to gain entry, damage host tissue and obtain nutrients for growth will be explored.
 We will also illustrate several mutualistic relationships between eukaryotic hosts with partner symbiotic bacteria.
 Genomic approaches to describe microbiomes (microbial communities) on host organisms and in environments will also be explored.
 (Prerequisites: BIOL-204 or equivalent course.)
 Lecture 3 (Spring, Summer).